Is the crawling milestone no longer necessary for a child's development? This article provides helpful…

 Here is an example.
 A student with auditory processing issues couldn’t figure out why he wasn’t retaining the information he was learning in the classroom.
 “Ethan was struggling with auditory processing, including following directions and instructions from the teacher, tasks at home, and overall challenges with comprehension and the written word,” said Katie, Ethan’s mother.

 Ethan’s parents are not alone.
 Several parents don’t know where to turn or how to help their children, only to find out that movement and play-based activities are the key, which is now lacking in schools today.
 It reminded me of a quote by Marva Collins, “Once children learn how to learn, nothing is going to narrow their mind.
 The essence of teaching is to make learning contagious, to have one idea spark another.”

 So what she is really saying is we need to find the right ways our children learn and implement those not only in the classroom, but tailor our learning techniques to the unique needs of the child.
 What works for one student doesn’t always work for another, especially those with ADHD, Autism, Sensory Processing Disorders and Dyslexia.

 Crossing the Midline – Right and Left Brain

 With Ethan and other children, it’s important to start from the beginning before working on higher learning concepts like reading, comprehension, writing and math.
-The first step is to help them with brain-building exercises or purposeful movement activities to activate the right and left sides of the brain.
+The first step is to help them with brain-building exercises or purposeful movement and crossing the midline activities to activate the right and left sides of the brain.
 Oftentimes parents think their kids are athletic or even wonder why hyperactive kids who move all the time aren’t better learners, but the key is using specific types of movement that connects the body with the brain.
 This is what we call crossing the midline.